gustavdelius/fisheries-data-analysis/meetings.md

 We will meet again every Thursday at 4pm (but with a delayed start to allow everyone to reach a computer).

+## 21 October
+Everyone present.

+Kathryn has watched some of the videos in the MOOC “[The Data Scientist’s Toolbox](https://www.coursera.org/learn/data-scientists-tools)” and says she had to enter her credit card but was able to immediately cancel the subscription.
+She has been able to set up everything on her computer, but I also show the [RStudio cloud](https://rstudio.cloud/) at as an alternative.
+She has set up [her profile on GitHub](https://github.com/kathryndongray) where she has two
+repositories: one is a fork of mine and the other is a new one she created for her final-year project.
+She then edited the meetings.md file to put in a link to her repository and made a pull request, which I merged into my repository.
+That is why her name above is now a link.
+I would like everyone else to work towards having the same setup.
+If you run into difficulties, Kathryn or I may be able to help.

+For next week I would like you to work through the examples in chapters 7 to 9 in [“An introduction to basic fisheries analysis with R”](https://sfg-ucsb.github.io/fishery-manageR/).
+This will teach you a lot of
+R skills.
+Then, I would like you to apply some of what you learned to a data set that I will share with you in a few days.